dinoboy197/CarND-Vehicle-Detection/writeup.md

 * heatmap stack size and thresholding variable

 Rather than completing an exhaustive grid search on all possibilities (which would not only have been computationally infeasible in Python but also likely to overfit the training data), I made incremental educated guesses about which choices to make and which parameters to tune.
 Overall, I was satisfied with the output but would like to make improvements.

+Problems in the current implementation that could be improved upon include:
+* reduction in number of false positive detections, in the form of:
+  * small detections sprinkled around the video - could add more post-processing to filter out small boxes after final heat map label creation
+  * a few large detections in shadow areas - continue the project with other spatial features?
+* not detecting the entirety of the vehicle
+  * often the side of the vehicles are missed - include more training data with side images of vehicles

 The pipeline would likely fail to detect in various situations, including (but not limited to):
 * vehicles other than cars - fix with more training data with other vehicles